Bone thinning occurs as part of aging. After age 30, men and women begin

 Types of calcium

-digest and does not cause constipation as much as other types of calcium
+digest than calcium carbonate.
+It also does not cause constipation as much as other types of calcium

-- Calcium gluconate and calcium lactate, which contain
+- Calcium gluconate and calcium lactate.
+These have

 a low amount of elemental calcium.

 You can get calcium supplements at most grocery stores and drugstores.
 They come in tablets, chewables, and capsules.
 Not all supplements contain the same amount of calcium or contain vitamin D. Read the label to see which one is best for you.

 Think about how much calcium and vitamin D you normally get in your diet.
 Then each day take the number of tablets that will give you—when combined with the amount in your diet—your